Guardians vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Guardians Betting Records & Stats

-- The Guardians have won five of the nine games they were listed as the moneyline favorite this season (55.6%).
+- The Guardians have a 5-4 record in games they were favored on the moneyline (winning 55.6% of those games).

 - In the 16 games in which bookmakers have set an over/under for Cleveland, it has combined with opponents to go over the total nine times (9-6-1).